-The new state policy encourages the retention of existing and the development of new live music entertainment venues, allowing the delineation of areas where live music venues are encouraged and noise sensitive residential development must be carefully evaluated.
+The new state policy encourages both retaining existing live music entertainment venues and developing new ones, allowing the delineation of areas where these venues are encouraged and those where noise-sensitive residential development must be carefully evaluated.
 Evaluations will include an assessment of the impact of the residential building proposal on the functioning of live music venues.